Braves vs. Cubs Player Props Betting Odds

 Olson Stats

-- Olson brings a three-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .350 with a double, a home run, four walks and three RBI.
+- Olson has picked up a hit in four games in a row.
+During his last five outings he is batting .333 with a double, four walks and two RBI.

 Olson Recent Games